lclarkmichalek/site/content/post/topgun.md

 +++

 Top Gun has a lot to teach us about software development.
-Through a recent viewing, I noticed a number of useful parallels and perpendicular. **Significant spoilers ahead**
+During a recent viewing, I noticed a number of useful parallels and perpendiculars between the dual disciplines of piloting fighter aircraft in action films and developing robust software. **Significant spoilers ahead**

 ## Parallels

-Th crises that the Top Gun staff face are different from the crises that a software developer faces.
+The crises that the Top Gun staff face are different from the crises that a software developer faces.
 However, we can still learn from their approaches to failure and learning.